At a glance

 A school has a basis of knowledge that a child has a disability in three cases:

-- If a parent expressed concern in writing to a school administrator or the child’s teacher that the child needed services.
+- If a parent expressed concern in writing to a school administrator or the child’s teacher that they need services.

 In other words, it depends on whether the school had a reason to know of your child’s learning or thinking difference.
-If your child violates a school rule after you or someone else requests an evaluation or while he’s in the middle of an evaluation, your child is protected by IDEA.
-But if you expressed a concern only orally, the child doesn’t have discipline rights under IDEA.
+If your child violates a school rule after you or someone else requests an evaluation or while they're in the middle of an evaluation, they will be protected by IDEA.
+But if you expressed concern only verbally, your child doesn’t have discipline rights under IDEA.

 If my child is getting academic or behavioral help, does that mean the school has knowledge?

-No. Schools often give extra help to students who don’t have disabilities under IDEA.
+No. Schools often give extra help to students who don’t have disabilities that are covered by IDEA.

 What if my child was already evaluated and found not eligible for special education services?